|Presented by:||Michelle Bence & Miriam Ramzy|

 is the Director of Student Learning, Jr K - 6, for the Foothills School Division.
 The focus of her education, teaching practice, and professional development endeavours has been on early learning and literacy.
 Miriam has her PhD from the Werklund School of Education; her doctoral work looked at early literacy learning in a grade one setting, with an emphasis on writing instruction, and the role of printing and word study.
 Her passion for supporting teachers in building powerful literacy classrooms, where all learners experience success, drives her work.

-All of the webinars will be recorded, however, each recording will only be available to view until the next live webinar in the series occurs.
+All of the webinars will be recorded, each recording will be available to view for two weeks.